This smoked leg of lamb is a moist and tasty twist on your classics roast lamb.

 - Once steamed, place in a bowl and add butter, freshly chopped mint leaves, salt and pepper and toss.

-- Peel and thinly slice 2 medium onions.
-Add to a frypan on medium heat and cook until softened.
+- Add the onions to a frypan on medium heat and cook until softened.

-- Add some chicken stock or vegetable stock along with some white wine.
+- Add the chicken or vegetable stock along with some white wine.

 - Bring to the boil and then simmer until it reduces by about a third.